JoSuzuki/SplashAttack/README.md

 # SplashAttack
-A project to the discipline of PCS
+A project of a game called Splash Attack made for the discipline of PCS2510 - Hipermidia&Multimidia